Do you love diving and being in the water? How would it feel to have that passion as your full-time employment?

 Average Hourly, Monthly, and Annual Dive Instructor Salaries

 An hourly rate might begin as low as $5-10 an hour for an intern and move up to around $30 for someone with specialty instruction skills and ratings.

 An average of $16 is realistic for most positions once you have a little experience, however many report earning far less than $10 while starting out.

-Somethings to be aware of while staring out
+Some things to be aware of while starting out

 Rewards for getting through the pain barrier